custom-components/readme/README.md

 Variable | Description
 -- | --
 `states` | This is the same as with the rest of Home Assistant.
-`custom_components` | Gives you a list of information about your custom_components `hacs_components` | Gives you a list of information about HACS installed integrations, plugins, and themes
+`custom_components` | Gives you a list of information about your custom_integrations `hacs_components` | Gives you a list of information about HACS installed integrations, plugins, and themes

-The information about custom components are fetched from the integrations manifest.json file, the folowing keys are available:
+The information about custom integrations are fetched from the integrations manifest.json file, the folowing keys are available:

 - `domain`
 - `name`
 - `documentation`
+- `codeowners`
-- `codeowner`
+- `version`

-The information about HACS components are fetched from the storage hacs files, the folowing keys are available:
+The information about integrations tracked with HACS are fetched from the storage hacs files, the folowing keys are available:

 - `category`
 - `name`